JerseyXS/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

+Video of final prototype: https://youtu.be/lAL0y_azDlY Bonus video of audio streaming (demonstrating the mic works): https://youtu.be/L76QrlEOD6c

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)
 I was able to get Brandt Beckerman and Ahaan Parekh to interact with my system.
 I have summarized their feedback in the responses below.